- December 13, 2018

 This sharp decrease has resulted in ASM falling behind large Scale miners for the second time in a calendar year after doing so in July.
 Zimbabwe Miners Federation (ZMF) said that there are two chief explanations behind this severe reduction in gold deliveries to FPR, that is, fuel shortages and decline in the value of RTGS and Bond note against the USD.

-In every failing economy, many sectors are affected negatively resulting in decline in production and development, due to the prevailing economic situation in Zimbabwe, ASM have identified four reasons which led to the decline in gold delivery by ASM to FPR.
+In every failing economy, many sectors are affected negatively resulting in a decline in production and development, due to the prevailing economic situation in Zimbabwe, Mining Zimbabwe has identified four reasons which led to the decline in gold delivery by ASM to FPR.

-The Parliamentary portfolio on Mines and Mining development last month urged the government to remove FPR’s monopoly as the sole gold buyer to promote competition, the monopoly was accused of creating an illegal market due to unfair prices offered by FPR to the miners.
+The Parliamentary Portfolio on Mines and Mining development last month urged the government to remove FPR’s monopoly as the sole gold buyer to promote competition, the monopoly was accused of creating an illegal market due to unfair prices offered by FPR to the miners.
 With the prevalent cash shortages and the decline of RTGS against the United States Dollar, many ASM might have been tempted to seek souk in the parallel market.
-Thus, the enormous amount of gold FPR used to obtain from ASM might have found its way on the black market.
+Thus, the enormous amount of gold FPR used to obtain from ASM might have found its way to the black market which offers good money than FPF.

 Cash Crisis and inflation